Questions + Answers

 For all the process of getting to where you are now with this gift, and the formalization of it in your work.
 Are you feeling established and set in the place you are with this entire process?
 I feel so strong, and so confident.
 I really have never felt this level of aplomb, or prowess, in other parts of my life.
 I think part of the sensation of feeling confident and ready to offer it widely and publicly, is because I’ve gone through the process of really figuring out if it works, doesn’t work, if I can be consistent, if people are telling me the work helps them over a long period of time and not just solving a discrete, momentary, issue.
 I have clients who tell me years later that the impact of one Woke Up Knowing Experience has changed the path of their work or their relationship.
 That’s incredibly nutritious to me and I feel a sense of obligation to deliver the work.

-- Group Oracle Sessions vary in scope and availability.
-Visit the Events page to join an upcoming experience.
+Group Oracle Sessions vary in scope and availability.
+Click through to join an upcoming experience.

-- I am very rarely available for meeting facilitations and project assessments.
-Call me if you have been personally referred by a client of mine.
+I am very rarely available for meeting facilitations and business development sessions, including curriculum development.
+Call me at the number at the bottom of this page if you have been personally referred by a client of mine.

-- Oracle-In-Residence (work over multiple days, and for multiple people) and in-person Woke Up Knowing dream work (one person, on location) are $3,000 per 24-hour period, plus first/business travel and all expenses.
+Oracle-In-Residence (work over multiple days, for individuals and groups) are $3,000 per 24-hour period, plus first/business travel and all expenses.
 Let's talk to make a plan.